FAQs & Common Attacks

 The CES Letter is just a "Big List" designed to overwhelm the reader and destroy his testimony.

+The CES Director requested my list of doubts and concerns.
+I was not trying to win a debate nor did I think I was in a debate with the CES Director when I wrote the letter.
 It was not written to overwhelm anyone or to destroy anyone's testimony.
 I was seeking official answers from the Church to resolve my doubts and to hopefully restore my testimony.

 Jeremy advocates vandalism and destruction of Church property.